 Do you or your kids ever feel stressed?
 Well, have I got the solution for you - DIY Stress Balls!
 Okay, so maybe my solution won't remove all stress from your life, but it should help you lower your stress levels a bit.
 And hey, every little bit helps, right?
 These stress balls are super fun to make with kids and there are many options to personalize them.
 Best of all, they feel amazing when squeezed and they make a great fidget toy.

-DIY Stress Balls
+Why these DIY Stress Balls are awesome

 I was inspired to make these DIY stress balls after my daughter got a stress ball making kit for her birthday.
 I had no idea how easy it was to make our own stress balls, and once we ran out of materials from her kit, we bought our own so we could make some at home.